Music Trademark

 Our Trademark Registration Service provides musicians with expert assistance in protecting their brand identity and intellectual property rights.
 With a team of experienced Chartered Secretaries and I.P attorneys specializing in trademarks for the Music and Entertainment industry, 1710Media aims to simplify the registration process and ensure musicians can secure legal protection for their band names, logos, and other identifying elements.

-We conduct a comprehensive search to assess the availability and potential conflicts with existing trademarks, enabling musicians to make informed decisions and minimize the risk of disputes or rejection.
+Taking the burden off musicians, we submit the trademark application on their behalf, ensuring correct filing and timely submission.
 Our service handles all aspects of preparing the trademark application, ensuring compliance with the Federal Ministry of Industry, Trade & Investment requirements.
 We handle documentation preparation, including the application form, descriptions, trademark samples, and supporting evidence.

-Taking the burden off musicians, we submit the trademark application on their behalf, ensuring correct filing and timely submission.
 Throughout the registration process, we diligently monitor the application's progress and address any office actions or objections that may arise.
 Our goal is to provide musicians with a streamlined and effective trademark registration experience.

 Benefits